SybelBlue/slides/main-slides.md

 [ACM publication policies and plans.
 Journal of the ACM 6 (Apr.
 1959)]
 <!-- .element: class="citation" -->

-Note: It’s true - in one of the earliest issues of the most prestigious journals in all of computer science, there was an official policy statement that called for programming to be codified into less of an artform.
-That was the fifties.
-We’ve come a long way in developing our understanding of science and art.
-Today, we know that science and art are not mutually exclusive.
+Note:
+- make programming less of an artform.
+- That was the fifties.
+- our understanding of science and art, not mutually exclusive

 +++ <!-- .slide: data-auto-animate -->